 www.domain.com/tag/post and www.domain.com/category/post

-However it is good to know that category is seen as being more important in Google’s eyes.
+However, it is good to know that category is seen as being more important in Google’s eyes.

-I would therefore recommend being careful not not to have same names for categories and tags.
-To make it clear, if I have a category named ‘Hacks’ and I also use a tag named ‘hacks’ in these hack-related posts, I will have an issue of duplicate content as these URLs will both be showing the same content:
+I would therefore recommend being careful not to have the same names for categories and tags.
+To make it clear, if I have a category named ‘Hacks’ and I also use a tag named ‘hacks’ in these hack-related posts, I will have an issue with duplicate content as these URLs will both be showing the same content: